iftahaider/DCF-Valuation-of-Walton-PLC/README.md

 ![EPS Trend](Charts/EPS_Trend.png)

-> EPS declined from 2021–2023 due to margin pressure and softer demand.
-However, the forecast shows strong and consistent EPS growth driven by higher operating margins, rising domestic demand, and cost efficiency.
-EPS nearly doubles by 2035, highlighting the company’s earnings recovery and long-term value creation potential.
-This trend signals improved financial health and an enhanced ability to generate shareholder returns.
+> This chart shows the historical and projected earnings per share (EPS) of Walton from 2021A to 2035E.
+EPS declines sharply after 2021 due to macroeconomic and operational headwinds, then begins recovering from 2026E.
+Over the forecast period, EPS grows steadily, reflecting profitability restoration, operating leverage, and contributions from new projects and the WDIL integration.

 #### Investment Insight